Milltown/Castlemaine GAA: Wille Maher

-Paddy Ball was Willie’s marker on that day and even though he didn’t score on final day he certainly played his part and indeed was hugely instrumental in getting them there.
+Paddy Ball was Willie's marker on that day and even though he didn't score on final day he certainly played his part and indeed was hugely instrumental in getting them there.

 He was introduced as a first half sub in the semi – final against Meath and with the game finely poised after the interval, he ran on to a Jack O'Shea flick to score a cracking goal which turned the game in Kerry’s favour.
 His performance insured he kept his place for the final.

 He also collected a Munster Senior Football Championship senior medal that year to add to the 1984 one, won another in 1991 and was also part of the Kerry team on Munster final day in 1988 and 1989.

 Willie was captain of the Mid Kerry team that lost the 1990 final to West Kerry but gained that elusive county senior championship medal when they returned, backboned by Milltown/Castlemaine players, two years later and defeated St. Brendans in the final to capture the Bishop Moynihan Cup.

 During his playing career with Milltown/Castlemaine Willie trained both senior and minor teams and despite living in Kilcummin continued to show allegiance to his home club until 1998 when he eventually transferred to East Kerry club Kilcummin.

 Since his transfer he both played with and trained the senior team.
-He picked up another county division 2 medal when they made their return to div.
-1, and was a member of the panel that reached the 2002 Kerry Senior Football Championship final, which they lost to Kerins O'Rahilly's.
+He picked up another county division 2 medal when they made their return to division 1, and was a member of the panel that reached the 2002 Kerry Senior Football Championship final, which they lost to Kerins O'Rahilly's.